 The tagging program started in 2006/07.
 The fishery observers set two tags per fish with a ratio of one tagged fish per ton of fish caught.
-Since the catches have been pretty stable since 2009, the number of fish tagged stabilized around 5 000 fish every year.

-In 2019, a new R routine that identifies misreporting and tag loss has been developed to maximize tag matching (>95% of the tag recaptures could be matched to their release information).
+Since the catches have been pretty stable since 2009, the number of fish tagged ranged from 433 to 1 389 fish every year (Table 3).
+A new R routine that identifies misreporting and tag loss was developed to ensure an improved match of released and recaptured fish. >95% of the tags recaptured could be matched to their released information.
 In the assessment, the tag-recaptured data used is capped at 6 years at liberty and fish recaptured the same season of their tagging are excluded as they are not likely to provide insights on the growth of fish and biomass of the population.
 Also, we assume a no growth period of half a year following the tagging.